Vehicle modifications and registration class

 - the pick-up is used exclusively for non-commercial purposes

-If you have a modified pick-up truck with an unladen weight greater than 5,500 lbs., then you may register it in the passenger class if it meets the following conditions:
+If your modified pick-up truck with an unladen weight greater than 6,000 lbs., you can register it in the passenger class if it meets the following conditions:

 - the pick-up truck does not have any business advertisements and is used exclusively for non-commercial purposes